NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

 Accuracy reached 0.9043.
 Note that this accuracy is very close to the accuracy obtained with the first centralized approach (0.9045).
 The difference is in the execution time: distributed training takes longer (21:21 minutes), approximately 5.5 times longer for this case shown.

 Also, we did the following experiment: we ran this experiment for 29 different dataset sizes (e.g. 500k rows, 100k rows, etc) and the RMSE between centralized and distributed approaches was 0.00234!
-That is, a very small number compared to the accuracies obtained.
+This is a very small number compared to the accuracies obtained.

 ## Third approach: centralized training on a sample of the dataset